 OneNote has two ways of adding shapes to your notes.
 You can use the template shapes the app already has or draw your shapes to be smoothed out.
 OneNote supports regular and a few irregular shapes.
 A few irregular shapes.
 You can select your shapes to apply all the features that come with your lasso tool.
 Change colour, resize, rotate, etc.

 Under Drawing Mode you can turn on Draw with Touch to allow writing with your finger.
 When your Apple Pencil is connected, it’s best to turn it off so you can use your finger to scroll your pages.
 You can also select your Stylus Orientation for better palm rejection.

-The insertions in OneNote works with the text tool.
+The insertions in OneNote work with the text tool.
 Not many note-taking apps support tables.
 It’s one excellent reason to use OneNote as your main note-taking app.
 Adding tables is one simple step (tap on the table icon).
 The app adds a Table tab on your toolbar when you tap on your table.
 You can:

 - Insert rows (above and below) and columns (left and right) to your table.

 - Delete rows, columns or the whole table.

 - Select cell, row, column or the whole table to: